astronomer/docs/astro/workspace-api-tokens.md

 ## Update or delete a Workspace API token

 If you delete a Workspace API token, make sure that no existing CI/CD pipelines are using it.
-Once deleted, an API token and secret cannot be recovered.
+Once deleted, an API token cannot be recovered.
 If you unintentionally delete an API token, create a new one and update any CI/CD workflows that used the deleted API token.

 1. In the Cloud UI, open your Workspace.